MicrosoftDocs/powerapps-docs/powerapps-docs/user/run-app-browser.md

 ---
-title: Quickstart to run apps in a web browser | Microsoft Docs
+title: Run apps in a web browser | Microsoft Docs
-description: In this quickstart, you learn how to run apps in a web browser
+description: In this topic, you learn how to run apps in a web browser
 author: Mattp123
 ms.service: powerapps
 ms.component: pa-user